 3.Cancer screening has resulted in overtreatment.
 Some signs such as lesions have been mistaken as cancer-related, resulting in the one-size-fits-all approach to detecting cancers.
 Also, benign cancers that had no danger to human health were still seen as a threat.
 Overdiagnosis is also an issue because some cancers don’t need any treatment at all.
 It could lead to more procedures that can cause more harm than good.

 4.False positives have caused a lot of emotional turmoil in patients.
 At least one out of 25 women will be called back for further monitoring.
 It’s likely because of an unclear mammogram result.
 But those who had the same results are found to have no cancer at all.
 And it can be emotionally draining after spending the day worried about cancer.

 5.Pap smear, a screening procedure, can help detect the presence of cervical cancer.
 It identifies cells that are caused by sexually transmitted infections.
 Pap smears collect cells from the surface of the cervix.
 It’ll result in mild bleeding and cramping due to scratches or sensitivity.
-Similarly, patients who need screening are often exposed to radiation from X-rays, but there have been cases that wasn’t required due to misdiagnosis.
+Similarly, patients who need screening are often exposed to radiation from X-rays, which is why medical professionals use vests and skirts for x-ray protection but there have been cases that wasn’t required due to misdiagnosis.